ndrsKloss/BrazilCovid19Vaccine/README.md

 ### The problems
 + Why doesn't my List work properly?
-+ Confused about the manner I keep the view model in memory using input/output with transform technique.
++ Confused about the manner I kept the view model in memory using input/output with transform function technique.

 ### What next
 + Tests